A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

-As shown in \cref{app:optimal_player}, this centering eliminates the need to track $s_1$ and $s_2$, the number of times each arm was pulled. \emph{In the remainder of this paper, we will only use the centered rewards but we will omit the superscript $\hat~$ (hat).}
+As shown in \cref{app:optimal_player}, this centering eliminates the need to track $s_1$ and $s_2$, the number of times each arm was pulled. \emph{In the remainder of this paper, we will only use the centered rewards but we will omit the superscript $\hat~$ (hat).} We may also omit the word centered when we refer the symmetric two-armed Bernoulli bandit with the centered rewards.

-Let \emph{the difference between the cumulative revealed rewards} be
+Let the \emph{difference between the cumulative revealed rewards} be